Customer Loyalty

 What type of loyalty programme drives behavioural loyalty?

-Finding the right loyalty programme to drive behavioural loyalty is a difficult task, since the motivations behind customer behaviour (choice) are often elusive.
-The best approach is monitoring a combination of several loyalty metrics and analysing customer data gathered in the platform or CRM.
+There's no single loyalty programme type that neatly drives behavioural loyalty, since the motivations behind customer behaviour are often elusive.
+The best approach is to monitor a combination of several loyalty metrics and analyse customer data gathered on your loyalty platform or CRM.

-Launching an always-on loyalty programme and getting customers to take part in gamified surveys, gathers crucial customer data and simultaneously fosters emotional and engagement loyalty.
+Launching an always-on loyalty programme and getting customers to take part in gamified surveys can help you to collect crucial customer data while simultaneously developing emotional and engagement loyalty.
 The better insight you get into factors driving customer behaviour, the better your chances are of influencing that behaviour to secure their loyalty.

 Back to top